360.573.7172 | 1501 NE 102nd Street, Vancouver WA 98686

 Keep picking lettuce and other cool-season crops.
 As warmer temperatures arrive, these crops will need to be replaced with hot season vegetables.

 PESTS – Keep an eye out for aphids, slugs and tent caterpillars.
-Aphids can be controlled with a sharp burst of spray from your water hose or by using an insecticidal soap.
+Aphids can be controlled with a sharp burst of spray from your water hose or by using an insecticidal soap or neem.
 For slugs and snails, Diatomaceous Earth is a good choice.

 Oliver